elastic/integrations/packages/salesforce/docs/README.md

 ### Login Rest

 This is the `login_rest` data stream.
-It represents events containing details about your organization's user login history.
+It represents events containing details about the user's organization's login history.

 An example event for `login_rest` looks as following: